 Using touch to manipulate the soft-tissue of the body, a massage therapist uses the skills they have learned to help people find relief from pain, discomfort, stress, improve circulation, and increase relaxation.
 A massage therapist will use their hands, fingers, elbows, and sometimes, feet to massage their patient.
 The use of lotions, oils, heat lamps and other technology is often included in the massage session.

-Massage therapy requires strong skills and technique.
+Massage therapy requires strong skills and techniques.
 It is a physically demanding career so professionals must be properly trained to prevent injury.
 As a massage therapist, your typical duties can be broken into three categories: communication; Swedish massage; and other types of massage therapy.

 - Talk with their client about their needs during the first visit and gather information about posture, fitness routines, stretching, pain points and more